 Read more: Pakistan’s ‘Tipping Point’

-After 18th Amendment Pakistan’s health challenges have multiplied.
+GVS: After 18th Amendment, Pakistan’s health challenges have multiplied.
 Why is that?
 Issues exist over federal harmonization of food standards, drugs and regulatory issues on provincial levels.

-More broadly, major issues still lurk after passage of the 18th Amendment, which negatively impact performance of the federal and provincial governments; for example, tensions over the mandate to regulate in devolved subjects, and federal government’s loss of constitutional mandate, to work for provincial equity and create a common union.
+Dr. Sania Nishtar: More broadly, major issues still lurk after passage of the 18th Amendment, which negatively impacts performance of the federal and provincial governments; for example, tensions over the mandate to regulate in devolved subjects, and federal government’s loss of constitutional mandate, to work for provincial equity and create a common union.

 The ministry’s creation was visibly successful.
 What stayed in the background was the multi-pronged coordinated effort I had to put behind the scene to enable its creation, garnering support from different levels, communicating with stakeholders, particularly the media and international community beforehand, and then navigating logistic details, after its creation to ensure transfer of assets and salaries so that the credibility of the initiative wouldn’t be in jeopardy due to mundane glitches.
 After its creation, I was deeply humbled by the congratulatory messages we received the day after from all over the world, including the head of WHO.

-The future of health and healthcare is being shaped by many transformative forces.
-With billions of people connected with mobile devices, the combination of processing power, knowledge access and data portability can transform individual behaviors and disease management.
+Dr. Sania Nishtar: The future of health and healthcare is being shaped by many transformative forces.
+With billions of people connected with mobile devices, the combination of processing power, knowledge access and data portability can transform individual behaviours and disease management.